2015 ASEAN Para Games: Venues

 The 2015 ASEAN Para Games used a mix of new, existing and temporary venues.
 Given the city-state's compact size, most venues were pre-existing public-sporting facilities located in the suburban heartlands which will revert to public use after the games.
 No major retrofitting work were done in most venues as most had been used to host major multi-disciplinary events such as the 2010 Youth Olympic Games and the 2015 Southeast Asian Games.

 At the centrepiece of the activities was the Singapore Sports Hub which was completed in mid-2014 and was used to host the 2015 Southeast Asian Games.
 Incorporating the new 55,000-seat national stadium, it hosted most of the events.

 A games village was not built as in the 2015 Southeast Asian Games.
 Instead, a "village in the city" concept saw athletes and officials housed in Marina Bay Sands Hotel downtown Singapore which was chosen to be the official games village because of its ability to cater to people with special needs.
 The hotel reaffirmed its commitment to its corporate social responsibility programmes, and is looking to raise awareness among the public about para-sports.
 Besides being physically near to the Singapore Sports Hub and offering about 1500 rooms for usage, it was hoped that it will add vibe to the city and reduce post-games costs in converting a dedicated games village to other uses.

 The 8th ASEAN Para Games had 14 venues for the games.

 Public transport

 Given the existing extensive public transport network already in place, there is no games-specific major infrastructural development to support it.
 Bus, Mass Rail Transit and van services were provided to athletes, officials and VIP guests to reach the games venues and many of them were equipped with platform to load wheelchair-users especially wheelchair-using athletes and officials.

 Volunteers

 The organisers estimated that about 3,000 volunteers are needed to successfully host the games.
 As of 21 November 2015, about 4,300 public members have signed up as volunteers.

 Ticketing

-On 20 October 2015, it was announced that other than the Opening Ceremony, no paid tickets are required for the ASEAN Para Games events and the entry to the games' venues is entirely free.
+Tickets for all ASEAN Para Games events are free while paid tickets are required for the Opening Ceremony.